 8. TIE GAME

 9. SUPER OVER

-9.2 Super over eliminator, immediately after the match concludes a one (1) over (SOE) game will be played.
-The SOE will take place on the pitch allocated for the match (the designated pitch) unless otherwise determined by the umpires.
+9.2 A one (1) over Super Over (SO) game will be played immediately after the match concludes.
+The (SO) will take place on the pitch allocated for the match (the designated pitch) unless otherwise determined by the umpires.